jnmayhook/Team-Profile-Generator/README.md

 ## Description

-This application runs via the command line using Node.js, and based on the user's input takes in information about employees on a software engineering team, and then generates a nicely formatted HTML webpage with the team roster, based on the users input; additionally the links are
+This application runs via the command line using Node.js, and based on the user's input takes in information about employees on a software engineering team, and then generates a nicely formatted HTML webpage with the team roster, based on the users input.
+The application also uses Jest for running the unit tests and Inquirer for collecting input from the user.

 ## Table of Contents